varunpal72/churros/README.md

 $ npm install

 # Need phantomjs to be installed globally or somehow available on your $PATH:
-$ npm install --global phantomjs
+$ npm install --global phantomjs-prebuilt

 # Puts churros CLI on your $PATH:
 $ npm link